-Step 1 - Identification of student need create student contract /intervention file.
-Parent and/or guardians will be contacted for their signature to acknowledge the initiation of supplemental instructional supports.
+Step 1 - Identification of students needs to create a student contract /intervention file.
+Parents and/or guardians will be contacted for their signature to acknowledge the initiation of supplemental instructional support.
 This contract will be monitored by assigned team members.

 Possible support could include individual or small group instruction with teachers, after school tutoring, placed in a Strategic Reading class, WIN support or a combination of these.
 This plan may include completing missing assignments and/or working on organizational skills.

-Students will stay on Step 1 as long as obligations of student contract are being completed.
+Students will stay on Step 1 as long as obligations of the student contract are being completed.

 Step 2 - If a student is not meeting the obligations of Step 1, then the team may recommend that a student be placed on Step 2.
-This will include a parent meeting with teaching team.
+This will include a parent meeting with the teaching team.
 Revise student contract and intervention file.
 This may require time outside of the school day.
 Student participation in student extra-curricular activities will be restricted based on the Academic Accountability regulations.